Vincenzo Filonardi: Life

-In 1890 Filonardi had been nominated by the Italian Prime Minister Giovanni Giolitti consul and ambassador of Italy at Zanzibar.
+In 1890, Filonardi was nominated by the Italian Prime Minister Giovanni Giolitti as a consul and ambassador of Italy at Zanzibar.

 From 3 August 1889 to 15 May 1893 Filonardi was the first Governor of Italian Somaliland and was in charge of an Italian company responsible for the administration of the Benadir territory, called Societa' Filonardi.

 After 3 years of "interim" in 1896, he was named again governor of the Somalia italiana for two years more.
-He returned to Italy after his "Societa' Filonardi" was closed and was created the Societa' Benadir, from which was later politically created the Somalia Italiana in 1905.
+He returned to Italy after his "Societa' Filonardi" was closed and was created the Societa' Benadir, from which was later politically created Italian Somaliland, in 1905.

 Filonardi moved to live in Rome in 1913, meanwhile he wrote books (like "Considerazioni sulla Somalia Italiana" and "Poche osservazioni sul mercato di Zanzibar e sull'opportunità di crearvi un consolato italiano") until his death in 1916.